University of California, San Diego

 2017 Historic Resources Management Plan

-The University of California, San Diego (UC San Diego) is a public research university located in La Jolla, a small city adjacent to San Diego, California.
-The university occupies 2,141 acres adjacent to the coast of the Pacific Ocean.
-Established in 1960 near the pre-existing Scripps Institution of Oceanography, which was founded in 1903, UC San Diego is the seventh oldest of the 10 University of California campuses and offers over 200 undergraduate and graduate degree programs, enrolling about 22,700 undergraduate and 6,300 graduate students.
+The University of California, San Diego is a public research university located in La Jolla, CA. It occupies 2,141 acres adjacent to the coast of the Pacific Ocean, and was established in 1960 near the pre-existing Scripps Institution of Oceanography, founded in 1903, UCSD offers over 200 degree programs, enrolling 22,700 undergraduate and 6,300 graduate students.